 Of course, this is entirely dependent on your situation.
 If you trust your partner to deal with everything in a fair and respectful way, then this may not be a problem.
 However, if the relationship is extremely strained then you will need to be watchful and careful with what you share with your spouse.
 It may seem odd, but sometimes acting in privacy when going through the divorce process can create the best results when providing facts to win your case in the courts.
 If the relationship is an abusive one, then this is almost certainly the best way to go about researching before filing for divorce.

 What was the financial structure of the marriage?
 Do you have a joint account?
 Do you have financial stability and resources to take the step away?
 All of these questions must be considered before adding the fact that getting a divorce will cost you.
 To simply apply for a divorce would cost you over £500, and this is before you take into account any solicitor fees you may incur to overcome disputes in the separation process.
+Learn more about financial settlements in divorce.

 Consider the impact that a separation like this will affect the children.
 Of course, you shouldn’t have to suffer yourself to please your children, but if you truly feel like the marriage can be saved, then working on it could be the solution for everyone.
 If you do feel like a divorce is the only way to go, then your children will obviously be a key factor in the separation process.
 You’ll need to be prepared to fight your case if you feel like you deserve custody, but also know that this won’t always be possible, meaning you may have to adapt to make the best of the situation.
+Learn more about divorce and child custody lawyers.

 6. There are other options